Storm Hannah: 21,000 without power as red weather warning kicks in

 Shannon Airport said a Ryanair flight (FR1183) from London Gatwick, due to arrive in Shannon at 9.45pm was diverted to Dublin and Ryanair flight (FR4000) from East Midlands, which was due to arrive at 9.45pm was also diverted to Dublin.

 There have been cancellations to Bus Éireann services between Limerick and Galway and on the 343 and 336 routes in Clare.
 Irish Rail services in the worst affected regions will run at reduced speeds.
 Fallen trees were reported on roads across Kerry, as well as in Innishannon in Cork and Reens in Limerick.
-Kerry County Council is advising people to stay off the roads and indoors.
-A fallen tree was blocking the road outside Innishannon in Cork, and on the N71 in the county.
-Cork County Council is advising motorists to take caution and people to stay away from coasts, especially in the southwest.
+Cork County Council advised motorists to take caution and people to stay away from coasts, especially in the southwest.

 Ferry sailings from Doolin to the Aran Islands have been cancelled, while Aran Island Ferries services from Ros a Mhíl to Inis Meain and Inis Oirr were also cancelled.